 (1) Commercial paper notes issued by any entity that is defined in division (D) of section 1705.01 of the Revised Code and has assets exceeding five hundred million dollars, and to which notes all of the following apply:

-(a) The notes are rated at the time of purchase in the highest classification established by at least two standard rating services;
+(a) The notes are rated at the time of purchase in the highest classification established by at least two nationally recognized standard rating services .

-(c) The notes mature no later than one hundred eighty days after purchase.
+(c) The notes mature no later than two hundred seventy days after purchase.

-(2) Bankers' acceptances of banks that are members of the federal deposit insurance corporation to which obligations both of the following apply:
+(2) Bankers' acceptances of banks that are insured by the federal deposit insurance corporation

 (C) The treasurer of the board of education shall prepare annually and submit to the board of education, the superintendent of public instruction, and the auditor of state, on or before the thirty-first day of August, a report listing each investment made pursuant to division (A) of this section during the preceding fiscal year, income earned from such investments, fees and commissions paid pursuant to division (D) of this section, and any other information required by the board, the superintendent, and the auditor of state.